L. Provision and contingencies

 Interest rate risk is the risk that the fair value of future cash flows of the financial instruments will fluctuate because of changes in market interest rates.
 In order to optimize the Company's position with regards to interest income and interest expenses and to manage the interest rate risk, management performs a comprehensive corporate interest rate risk management by balancing the proportion of fixed rate and floating rate financial instruments in its total portfolio.

 According to the Company, interest rate risk exposure is only for floating rate borrowings.
 For floating rate liabilities, the analysis is prepared assuming the amount of the liability outstanding at the end of the reporting period was outstanding for the whole year.
-A 50 basis point increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.
+A 50 basis point increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's

 B Credit risk

+Credit risk arises from the possibility that the counter party may not be able to settle their obligations as agreed.
 To manage this, the Company periodically assesses financial reliability of customers and other counter parties, taking into account the financial condition, current economic trends, and analysis of historical bad debts and ageing of financial assets.
 Individual risk limits are set and periodically reviewed on the basis of such information.

 The Company considers the probability of default upon initial recognition of asset and whether there has been a significant increase in credit risk on an ongoing basis through each reporting period.
 To assess whether there is a significant increase in credit risk the Company compares the risk of default occurring on asset as at the reporting date with the risk of default as at the date of initial recognition.
-It considers reasonable and supportive forwardinglooking information as well
+It considers reasonable and supportive forwarding-looking information as well

-Financial assets are written off when there is no reasonable expectation of recovery, such as a debtor failing to engage in a repayment plan with the Company.
-Where loans or receivables have been written off, the Company continues to engage in enforcement activity to attempt to recover the receivable due.
-Where recoveries are made, these are recognized as income in the statement of profit and loss.
+Financial assets are written off when there is no reasonable expectation of recovery, such as a debtor failing to engage in a repayment plan

-The Company measures the expected credit loss oftrade receivables and loan from individual customers based on historical trend, industry practices and the business environment in which the entity operates.
+practices and the business environment in which the entity operates.
 Loss rates are based on actual credit loss experience and past trends.

 Trade receivables are typically unsecured and are derived from revenue earned from customers located in and outside India.